 Low and slow works perfectly with venison roasts, but you need to compensate for the lack of fat.
 Wrapping a roast in bacon adds both a moisture barrier and flavor.
 Venison roasts also make great jerky.

-Ground venison tastes great as hamburgers, but you need to watch the cooking time.
-Most people haven't seen a medium-rare beef burger in decades, but you can't overcook venison or you'll end up with a crunchy char-burger.
+Ground venison tastes great as hamburgers, but watch the cooking time.
+Most people haven't seen a medium-rare beef burger in decades, and you don't want to overcook venison because you'll end up with a crunchy char-burger.
 It's not uncommon to mix some ground pork with ground venison to boost the fat content; you could also add some chopped thick-cut bacon to the mix before you shape the patties.

 What Does Venison Taste Like?

 Don't compare venison to beef, because there is no comparison in flavor, although the overall effect is similar.
 Many people stay away from venison because they believe the flavor is too strong, but it actually has a wonderful herbaceous, almost nutty flavor that pairs particularly well with fruit- or wine-based sauces.

-Play up venison's slightly exotic appeal with classic Continental recipes or take it in a more rustic direction befitting its DIY persona.
+Play up venison's gamey appeal with classic continental recipes or take it in a more rustic direction befitting its DIY persona.

 Where to Buy Venison

 This meat may be hard to find locally if you don't hunt, but you can buy wild game meat online or through specialty butchers and markets.
 Look for pasture-raised, grass-fed meat processed at a certified facility.

 Store commercially processed venison in the same way you would store beef, pork, or lamb.
 You can keep it in the refrigerator in the original packaging for up to three days; for longer storage, wrap cuts individually in plastic wrap, making sure you press out any air bubbles, then store it in the freezer for up to three months.
 For best results and extended storage time, package individual cuts with a vacuum sealer and use them within six months.
 Thaw frozen meat in the refrigerator, in a bowl of cool water, or in the microwave.

 Leftover cooked venison stays good in an airtight container in the refrigerator for up to three days.